Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 In the end, add the **Go to** Node.

-Check your Flow via the demo Webchat and any connected providers, such as Cognigy Live Agent.
+Test your Flow via the demo Webchat and any connected providers, such as Cognigy Live Agent.

 ## More information